-- Polychlorinated biphenyls, for example in capacitors.
+- Polychlorinated biphenyls, for example, in capacitors.

-- Ozone-depleting substances for example in fridges and freezers.
+- Ozone-depleting substances, for example, in fridges and freezers.

 The WEEE WASTE Problem

-The WEEE Directive (2012/19/EU) was designed to reduce the amount of waste electrical and electronic equipment that ends up in landfill.
+The WEEE Directive (2012/19/EU) was designed to reduce the amount of waste electrical and electronic equipment that ends up in a landfill.
 Through the product cycle of Electrical and Electronic Equipment (EEE) it may require changes to be made to adjust its product design which will help to optimise quicker dismantling and its recycling properties.

-The WEEE Directive also includes national WEEE processing systems and collection points, which were made to allow consumers to electrical and electronic equipment into separating waste streams to other waste.
+The WEEE Directive also includes national WEEE processing systems and collection points, which were made to allow consumers to electrical and electronic equipment into separate waste streams to other waste.
 This means it can be kept track of, processed and reported to the national enforcement authority, so that it is completely taken care of in a safe and environmentally friendly way that meets the expectations of the law.